Regular exercise is crucial for the health and well-being of tortoises.

-While tortoises are naturally slow movers and can’t run, there are other ways to ensure they receive enough exercise.
+While tortoises are naturally slow movers and can’t run, there are other ways to exercise them.

-You can allow your tortoise to walk freely around your yard or enrich the tortoise’s enclosure with plants and rocks to encourage exploration and climbing activities.
+You can allow a tortoise to walk freely around the yard or enrich the tortoise’s enclosure with plants and rocks to encourage exploration and climbing activities.

 How Active Are Tortoises?